Posts Tagged ‘Robert Frost’

 And Beauty’s overrated

-But Love can never
+But Love cannot

 Be calculated